Breast Augmentation Incision Techniques

 Some surgeons may advocate the use of a periareolar incision along the top edge of the areola, excising a small crescent of skin above the nipple/areola complex in order to achieve a “crescent lift” for small degrees of breast droop or lower-positioned nipples.
 The amount of “lift” with this procedure is minimal to none, and because of this, I do not believe the benefits are worth the extra costs most surgeons charge for this procedure.

 The armpit (axillary) incision is often thought to create a “hidden” scar because the scar is not visible on the breast itself.
 However, the armpit scar can be visible when the arm is raised while the patient is wearing a swimsuit, sleeveless top, or strap-type blouse, and this scar may be wider or more visible than other areas because of its presence in a warm, wet, bacteria-rich environment which is constantly being stretched with every arm movement.

 In addition, dissection from the armpit incision requires that the arm be elevated during surgery, raising the position of the breast and potentially causing malposition of the implant with relation to the crease.
-A higher proportion of high nipple, “bottoming-out” augmentations are caused by improper pocket creation that results from this incision raising the breast during surgery.
+A higher proportion of high nipple, “bottoming-out” augmentations are caused by improper pocket creation that results from this incision choice.

-Since silicone gel implants are pre-filled at the factory, implants larger than about 400cc are not able to be inserted via this incision.
-Saline implants of a larger size can be inserted and filled once in place, but may still have rippling issues that gel implants do not.
+Since silicone gel implants are pre-filled at the factory, implants larger than about 400cc are much more difficult to be inserted via this incision.
+Saline implants of a larger size can be inserted and filled once in place.
+Saline implants however, have higher rippling rates and do not feel as natural.

 One final consideration with the axillary incision is that dissection from this vantage point is somewhat more likely to cause nipple sensation loss, since the (lateral fourth intercostal) sensory nerve to the nipple runs along this dissection route on the side of the chest wall.